djphan/c291-Project-1-npyscreen-CarTransactionInterface/README.txt

 __________________________|
 Case: Check empty database set (for the min/max queries).

+Carl: According to the forums the readability of our source code will be evaluated as well, including stuff like docstrings and comments.
+I'm going to start going through all our modules and removing notes we don't need anymore and commenting/docstringing the non-trivial sections.

 Dan: The due date got pushed back to Friday 6:00 PM (in case things come up) but lets finish early. https://eclass.srv.ualberta.ca/mod/forum/discuss.php?d=329146